alibaba/arthas/site/docs/en/doc/profiler.md

 Generate a flame graph using [async-profiler](https://github.com/jvm-profiling-tools/async-profiler)
 :::

-The `profiler` command supports generate flame graph for application hotspots.
+The `profiler` command supports generating flame graph for application hotspots.

 The basic usage of the `profiler` command is `profiler action [actionArg]`

+The arguments of `profiler` command basically keeps consistent with upstream project [async-profiler](https://github.com/async-profiler/async-profiler), you can refer to its README, Github Discussions and other documentations for further information of usage.

 ## Supported Options